grdshch/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Preprocessing

 The code for this step is contained in the eighth and nineth code cells of the IPython notebook.
 At first I decided to convert to grayscale as it was recommended in project description.
 Usual grayscaling is replacing three colors with their mean.
-But then I decided that grayscaling only may lose some valuable information and I tried to replace colors with weighted average and to get [relative luminance]https://en.wikipedia.org/wiki/Relative_luminance.
-Jut this conversion increased validation accuracy on coupl percents.
+But then I decided that grayscaling only may lose some valuable information and I tried to replace colors with weighted average and to get [relative luminance](https://en.wikipedia.org/wiki/Relative_luminance).
+Jut this conversion increased validation accuracy on couple percents.

 Here is an example of a traffic sign image before and after conversion (both in color and in grayscale).